 Online review usage statistics show that when it comes to trustworthiness of a business rating, quantity is just as important, if not more important, than quality.
 Namely, around 50% of customers say that the rating with between 1 and 50 reviews, is most likely legitimate.
 A little over 30% would like to be reassured by more than 50, preferably by up to 500 user reviews.
 Interestingly, 5% believe up to 1,000 is a good enough number.
 Then, there’s the 12.9% that simply don’t care about reviews or numbers.

 It makes perfect sense for people to trust friends and relatives when they have nice things to say about a product or service.
-What is interesting, though, is that nearly eight out of 10 consumers trust online reviews almost as much as they trust personal recommendations.
+What is interesting, though, is that 88% of consumers trust online reviews almost as much as they trust personal recommendations.
 On the other hand, influencer marketing data confirms endorsements from celebrities or experts are less popular than product or company reviews by customers.

 The importance of online reviews becomes even more evident with data like this, revealing the high percentage of shoppers who would not even consider buying something without researching it online first.
 Also, the likelihood of winning over these shoppers increases by 15% if the reviews they read are verified.